 Two things are to blame for the rise of the flea in the past couple years: the rain and the tolerance of fleas to flea control medications.
 As with most pests, fleas thrive in humid conditions.
 They are able to infest an area so quickly due to the female flea’s ability to lay up to 30 eggs daily.
 With warmer temps and muggier conditions, more fleas are able to survive the larva stage and go on a search for blood.
 The second issue is the flea’s ability to reject the old formulas of flea control medication.
 Over time, they have adapted immunity.

 Because of this, Command changes up their formula constantly to ensure no pests can build up a resistance.
-Learn more on our site, and give us a call if you have any questions about how you can protect yourself and your pets from this pest that is more than just an annoyance.Tags: conway pest control, little rock pest control, springdale pest control
+Learn more about our flea control in Little Rock and Springdale, AR – give us a call if you have any questions about how you can protect yourself and your pets from this pest that is more than just an annoyance.Tags: conway pest control, little rock pest control, springdale pest control